 - 1 tsp vanilla extract

-Mix the topping ingredients until crumbly.
-Press 1/2 to 3/4 of the topping into a greased 8" pan.
+Mix the bottom layer/topping ingredients in a bowl until crumbly.
+Press 1/2 to 3/4 of the mixture into a greased 8" pan.

 Make the syrup: Put just a portion of the water into the cornstarch and mix - this will prevent lumps.
 Then add the remaining water, sugar and vanilla.
 Heat on the stovetop over medium heat until the liquid begins to thicken into a syrup.
 About 5 min.